smarttdm/ebaas.github.io/_posts/2017-6-3-InstallMLStudio.markdown

 ## Getting Started

-The best way to get started with the ML Studio is to open one of examples located at <code>C:\Program Files\Ebaas\MLStudio\Examples</code>, assuming you installed the software on the default path.
+The best way to get started with the ML Studio is to open one of examples located at <code>C:\Program Files\Ebaas\MLStudio\Examples</code>, assuming you installed the software on the default path, and click the "Initial Run" command on the toolbar.
+If the setup is done correctly, you should see the running result in the output window at the bottom.

 <img src="{{'/assets/img/2017-06-06-Fig5.png' | prepend: site.baseurl }}" alt="">
 Figure1. - ML Studio Tool loaded with an example